Amsterdam/meldingen-frontend/apps/admin/docs/features.md

 - Log out
   - Select the profile icon in the menu bar
-  - Click to logout button
-  - Will redirect to login form and session cookie is deleted
+  - Click on the logout button.
+This deletes the session cookie and redirects you to the login form

 ## Forms